The current price of Gallium is $687.20 per kg.

 The price of gallium has been volatile in recent years due to fluctuations in supply and demand.
 In 2020, the cost of gallium surged due to a shortage of bauxite, the primary raw material used to produce gallium.
 The shortage was caused by a combination of the Covid-19 pandemic and delays in mining operations and inspections in China, the world’s largest producer of gallium.

-To make an educated forecast on the price of gallium, let’s have a closer look at the uses of gallium, its production, and the key factors that will drive the gallium cost in the future (jump to our forecast).
+To make an educated forecast on the price of gallium, let’s take a closer look at the uses of gallium, its production, and the key factors that will drive the cost of gallium in the future (jump to our forecast).

 Gallium Uses